Lea Crusey, Founder and CEO

 Lea holds a bachelor’s degree from Claremont McKenna College with a double major in government and history and a Masters degree in Public Policy from the University of Chicago’s Harris School of Public Policy.
 She serves on the Boards of Trustees for the Center for Supportive Schools and Silver Bay YMCA of the Adirondacks.

-Lea and her husband live in Washington DC and have one daughter, who attends a DC Public School.
+Lea and her husband live in Washington DC with their two daughters.

 Board of Advisors